baba660/GeoAI/README.md

 # GeoAI
-This is a set of simple AI & GeoSpatial  POC  - Python & OpenCV & ESRI - ArcObject
+This is a set of sample  AI & GeoSpatial  POC  - Python & OpenCV & ESRI - ArcObject